 Dr. Syed Hassan, Research Scientist, is a plasma physicist with more than 20 years experience with the dense plasma focus and laser devices.
 Dr. Hassan received his PhD from NTU, Singapore.
 He constructed a medium-sized dense plasma focus device for the Blackett Lab, Imperial College London.
 As a Marie Curie Fellow, he performed experiments with pulsed power devices he constructed for the Technological Educational Institute of Crete, Greece.
 As a HiPER research fellow, he also performed several experiments related to laser fusion in Europe.
 Prior to joining LPPFusion, he was a Research Associate at the School of Nuclear Engineering, Purdue University.
 He has both designed plasma focus devices and has innovated diagnostic instruments for the device.
 Dr. Syed can be reached at Syed@lppfusion.com

 Ivy Karamitsos, Chief Information Officer and Communications Director, joined LPPF in 2010.
 Initially she wrote the code for the collection and analysis of the experimental data.
 She now coordinates LPPFusion proprietary software and database development; manages network administration, website, content management, and communications, as well as educational and promotional videos, and she oversees the financial system.
 She completely updated LPPFusion’s website, lab and IT security systems, network and database, and has participated in mission-critical, hands-on experimental operations in the lab.
 She studied mathematics and classical music in the former Yugoslavia before receiving a degree in Computer Science from Binghamton University, SUNY in 2003.
 Some of her music accompanies LPPF’s videos.
 Ivy can be reached at Ivy@lppfusion.com

-Jose Varela, Systems Administrator, is completing his studies for a Computer Science degree at Kean University.
+Jose Varela, Systems Administrator, received his BSc in Computer Science from Kean University.
 He provides lightning-fast technical support and development of bespoke software used during experiments with our Focus Fusion device.
 He is a core member of the team and ensures that LPPFusion operations, in and out of the lab, run as smoothly and securely as possible.
 He joined LPPFusion in 2015.
 Jose can be reached at Jose@lppfusion.com